iterative/katacoda-scenarios/get-started/versioning/step2.md

 `md5sum data/data.xml`{{execute}}

-DVC has created a tracking file with the extension `.dvc`.
+DVC created a tracking file with the extension `.dvc`.

-In `data.xml.dvc` it keeps also the MD5 hash of the data file `data.xml`, and this effectively creates a pointer to the copy that is saved in the cache, since it is named after this MD5 hash.
+The MD5 hash of the data file `data.xml` is kept in `data.xml.dvc`.
+Since the copy of `data.xml` saved in the cache is named after its MD5 hash, the hash is effectively a pointer to the cached copy.

-If the content of `data.xml` is changed, its MD5 hash will change as well and will be different from what is recorded on `data.xml.dvc`.
-This would allow DVC to detect the change.
+If the content of `data.xml` is changed, its MD5 hash will change.
+DVC is able to detect the change by comparing the new MD5 hash to the MD5 hash kept in `data.xml.dvc`.

 `tree .dvc/cache`{{execute}}

-DVC has also saved a copy of `data/data.xml` to `.dvc/cache/` using it's `md5` as a file name.
+DVC has also saved a copy of `data/data.xml` to `.dvc/cache/` using its MD5 hash as a file name.

-> DVC can utilize `symlinks`, `hardlinks`, or `reflinks`, depending on the file
+> To save storage space and time when dealing with large files, DVC can use
-> system and DVC settings.
-It can save storage space and time if you deal with
+> `symlinks`, `hardlinks`, or `reflinks`, depending on the file system and DVC
-> large files.
-Read more information in the
+> settings.
+Read more in the user guide for
 > [Large Dataset Optimization](https://dvc.org/doc/user-guide/large-dataset-optimization).